droher/boxball/README.md

-# Retrosheet-Docker-Postgres
+# Dockerball
-A complete historical baseball database that you can deploy with one word.
+The history of baseball through your modality of choice.